 No other streets will be permanently closed as a result of this project, although there may be some temporary street closures during the construction phase.
 Details on construction impacts will be prepared and discussed as part of the community outreach process in the upcoming years.

-The Forest Hill Flyover (P3) does not require the acquisition of any privately owned property.
+The Forest Hill Flyover (P3) does not require the acquisition of any property, except for a small parcel of city-owned property along the track.

-For the future Metra Rock Island Connection (P2), the Phase I study identified one church and 25 residences that would need to be acquired.
-These properties are primarily located south of Hamilton Park between 75th Street and Parnell Avenue and 74th Street and Normal Avenue.
+For the Metra Rock Island Connection (P2), the Phase I study identified one church and 25 residential units that would need to be acquired.
+The properties are primarily located south of Hamilton Park between 75th Street and Parnell Avenue and 74th Street and Normal Avenue.
 The Phase I study also identified some residential properties near Union Avenue and vacant industrial properties near 80th Street Junction for acquisition.

-The Phase II final design process will determine the final list of properties that will need to be acquired, and those impacted will be contacted by the project team to negotiate terms of sale and relocation.
+The final design will determine the final list of properties that will need to be acquired.
+Those impacted will be contacted by the project team.

 Whenever you have a concern about maintenance near railroad tracks or viaducts, please call 311.
 The City of Chicago operator will ask questions and get the information to the right people to address the problem.
 You may also refer to the Rail and City of Chicago Contact Information fact sheet(Opens in a new window).
 In the case of an emergency or trespassing on railroad property, please call 911.